TalosSources/carte_interactive_UP/CONTRIBUTING.md

 - Create page in [pages folder](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/tree/main/react-frontend/src/pages).
 - data transferred to react via REST API defined in [urls.py](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/blob/main/smartakartan4/urls.py) and [views.py](https://gitlab.com/kollaborativ-ekonomi/smartakartan4/-/blob/main/website/views.py)

+### Have quick iteration cycles with docker
+The current docker-compose.yml file overwrites the project source copied into the container with volume mounts.
+That means that changes in the outside are directly reflected in the inside making fast iterations possible.
+For fast TS iterations use `npx tsc --watch`.

 ## General Product Overview